cisagov/dotgov-home/pages/registration/registration.md

     c.
 Have your authorizing authority sign the document.

-5. Send your signed authorization letter (in PDF) to <registrar@dotgov.gov>.
+2. Send your signed authorization letter (in PDF) to <registrar@dotgov.gov>.

 Once we receive your authorization letter, we will work to verify the authenticity of the request (including with your authorizing authority) and create .gov registrar accounts for each domain contact.

-### Step 2: Complete the online form
+### Step 3: Complete the online form

 After each [domain contact]({{ site.baseurl }}/help/#what-contact-information-do-we-need-to-keep-updated) has logged in to establish their account, any of them can complete the online domain request form sent to them at <https://domains.dotgov.gov>.
 The form asks for some information you've already collected with the authorization letter, and allows you to submit name server information for your .gov domain.
 (This can also be added after domain approval.)

-Once the online form is complete, we will review the request.
+Once the online form is complete, we will adjudicate the request in approximately 20 business days.
 If approved, you'll be given the opportunity to complete any missing information, like name server addresses.
 Your domain will not be active in the .gov zone until your name servers are answering authoritatively.

 ### Security best practices